The Problem

 • Toronto's largest emitter of greenhouse gases which are bad for the climate

-• Toronto's largest emitter of nitrous oxides which are harmful for human health
+• Toronto's largest emitter of nitrogen oxides which are harmful for human health

 • The GTA's fourth largest emitter of greenhouse gases